 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 It's imperative that your solar installer has the proper licensing.
-This helps ensure that the work is done properly using the most up-to-date installation methods.
-A licensed electrical contractor in North Carolina may oversee home solar photovoltaic installations if they have the relevant classification from the North Carolina State Board of Examiners of Electrical Contractors.
+This helps ensure that the work is done properly using current installation best practices.
+A licensed electrical contractor in North Carolina may direct home solar photovoltaic installations if they have the relevant classification from the North Carolina State Board of Examiners of Electrical Contractors.

-Check review sites like the Better Business Bureau (BBB), Google Reviews, and TrustPilot to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's reliability and customer service.
-Use caution with companies that have very few reviews or mostly negative ones.
+Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with companies that have no reviews or mostly negative ones.

-Quality solar installations should come with comprehensive workmanship and performance guarantees.
-The workmanship guarantee covers any installation problems such as cracks in the panels, poor wiring, or poor alignment.
-The performance guarantee ensures a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+Top-notch solar installations should include strong workmanship and performance warranties.
+A workmanship guarantee covers installation issues, such as poor wiring, poor alignment, or cracks in the panels.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive